“Taking photographs is a way of life” (Henri Cartier-Bresson)

 While still a student at school and university, I witnessed a period of new departures from about 1970 and became a chronicler with my camera.
 This was partially on behalf of school and student magazines, and later as a freelancer for the magazine “Konkret” and other publications.

 I studied history, history of art and photography in Hamburg – a strange combination of very diverse subjects at first sight, but excellent stock in trade for my work for many years in charge as head of the culture department of the city of Schleswig and as director of the city museum, the “Stadtmuseum”, which was able to make a name for itself at both national and international level by concentrating on photography exhibitions.

-In these projects I collaborated with leading photographers, stock photo agencies and media companies, including Sebastião Salgado, Robert Lebeck, Christian von Alvensleben, Steve McCurry, Jim Brandenburg, Ragnar Axelsson, Peter Rathmann, David Doubilet, Art Wolfe, Magnum Photos, Agentur Focus, National Geographic and GEO.
+In these projects I collaborated with leading photographers, stock photo agencies, media companies and camera brands, including Sebastião Salgado, Robert Lebeck, Christian von Alvensleben, Steve McCurry, Jim Brandenburg, Ragnar Axelsson, Peter Rathmann, David Doubilet, Art Wolfe, Magnum Photos, Agentur Focus, National Geographic, GEO, Leica and Nikon.